demarey/SubProcess/README.md

 This project allows to run OS sub processes from a Pharo image.
 It uses GLib IO library to spawn processes through FFI calls.
 SubProcess offers a high-level API, OS-agnostic API to run easily processes from your Pharo code.
+Windows, Linux and Mac Os are supported!

 WARNING: For now, there is only support for synchroneous processes (i.e. the execution will wait the spawed process termination).
 Asynchroneous support will come a bit later.
 WARNING 2: fetching of the exit code may not be reliable (TO FIX!)